ericwq/gskills/docs/conn2.md

 - [Update state](#update-state)
 - [Get notification](#get-notification)

-## Initialize endpoints
+## Connect to upstream server

+### Connect endpoint

-This is the third article of initialize endpoints.
-Please see [Start connection](#start-connection) to get more background about this stage.
-In this stage, we continue the discussion of xDS protocol: initialize endpoints. xDS will create the transport connection with endpoint and notify the connection state to gRPC core.
+This is the third article of EDS processing.
+Please see [Start connection](conn.md#start-connection) to get more background about this stage.
+In this stage, we continue the discussion of xDS protocol: connect to upstream server. xDS will create the transport connection with endpoint and notify the connection state to gRPC core.
 Here is the map for this stage.
 In this map:

 - Yellow box represents the important type and method/function.
 - Green box represents a function run in a dedicated goroutine.